rombru/mongodb_layer/README.md

 It does require the installation of "pymongo" package for Python.

 ## Features
-- Point, linestring and polygon support
-- Multipoint, multilinestring and multipolygon support
+- Select a database, a collection and a geometry field
+- Import documents as features
-- Filtering documents
+- Filter imported documents
 - Limit the number of documents
+- Assign the document attributes to each feature
+- Support several geometry types (point, linestring, polygon, multipoint, multilinestring and multipolygon)
+- The selected geometry field can be at root level, nested in an object, nested in an array
-- Nested geometry field support
+- If the selected geometry field is a list, geometries are combined
-- List of geometries by feature support
-- Allow mixing multi and simple geometries in the same layer
+- Allow getting a mix of multi and simple geometries from the same collection

 ## ToDo
-- Add the attributes to each feature
 - Support other formats of geometry
 - Automatically verify the installation of pymongo
 - Support projection with another CRS